deconf/Analytics-Insights/readme.txt

 	* multiple improvements for events tracking accuracy
 * New Features:

+= 4.9.6.1 =
+* Enhancements:
+	* enable anonimization for all hits instead of single hits to avoid false-positives from IP Anonymization checking tools

 = 4.9.6 =
 * Enhancements:
 	* introducing average time on page, average page load time, average exit rate, and average session duration metrics